pingidentity/terraform-provider-pingone/docs/resources/phone_delivery_settings.md

     If the custom provider is of `type` `CUSTOM_PROVIDER`, this attribute must not be empty or null.
     For other custom provider types, if this attribute is null (empty is not supported), the specified toll-free `number` can only be used to dispatch notifications to United States recipient numbers.
     - `PHONE_NUMBER`: this attribute cannot be specified.
-- `type` (String) A string that specifies the type of phone number.
-Options are `PHONE_NUMBER`, `SHORT_CODE`, `TOLL_FREE`.

-Optional:

-- `available` (Boolean) A boolean that specifies whether the number is currently available in the provider account.
-- `selected` (Boolean) A boolean that specifies whether the number is currently available in the provider account.